 Federal-covered advisers

 In a previous chapter, we discussed the difference between state-registered and federal-covered advisers.
-When an adviser is registered with the Securities and Exchange Commission (SEC), they are excluded from the definition of an adviser according to state laws.
-Federal-covered advisers are still subject to some state-specific rules and obligations, including notice filing requirements and investigations related to fraud.
-Regardless, they are not required to register with the administrator and largely avoid regulation at the state level.
+If an adviser is registered with the Securities and Exchange Commission (SEC), they’re excluded from the definition of an adviser under state law.

 Banks and savings institutions

 Generally speaking, banks and savings institutions are excluded from most securities laws and regulations.
-The USA makes it clear the bank must be US-based, resulting in the exclusion not being applicable to foreign banks.
-Generally speaking, if it sounds like a US-based bank, it’s probably excluded.
-However, this exclusion does not apply to bank holding companies, (as we discussed in a previous chapter).
-If you need a refresher on this topic, follow the previous link.
+The USA makes it clear the bank must be US-based, so the exclusion doesn’t apply to foreign banks.

 Any person designated by the administrator

-The USA gives state administrators broad powers when enforcing securities laws.
+The USA gives state administrators broad enforcement authority.
 Several times throughout the law, language like this appears:

 “Such other persons not within the intent of this subsection as the [Administrator] may by rule or order designate.”